Species Spotlight: Greater Sage-Grouse

 On September 17, 2013, the federal government announced its intention to release an Emergency Protection Order to help protect the Greater Sage-Grouse.
-It's an announcement that Nature Canada and the greater environmental community applauds and supports.
+It’s an announcement that Nature Canada and the greater environmental community applauds and supports.
 While the details of what this emergency protection order will emcompass have not yet been released, we welcome this as a positive development.
-Read Nature Canada's press release and a round-up of media coverage of the issue on the Nature Canada blog.

 Nature Canada delivers with Bird Studies Canada, the Important Bird Area (IBA) program, which aims to identify, conserve and monitor a network of sites that provides essential habitat for bird populations.
 There are three designated IBAs for the Greater Sage-Grouse: Govenlock-Nashlyn-Battle Creek Grasslands (SK), Grasslands National Park (east, SK) and Grasslands National Park (west, SK).

 |1.||Join our campaign to save the greater sage grouse.|

 |2.||Be mindful of grasslands and protected areas where the Greater Sage-Grouse nests and lives, and find out how you can continue to support and lobby for conservation laws through Nature Canada’s monthly eNewsletter.|